asmeurer/blog/posts/what-happens-when-you-mess-with-hashing-in-python.md

 True
 ```

-But what happens if we mutate HashCache.
-This is different from examples 1 and
+But what happens if we mutate a `HashCache`.
+This is different from examples 1
-2 above, because we will be mutating what happens with equality testing, but
+and 2 above, because we will be mutating what happens with equality testing,
-not the hash (because of the cache).
+but not the hash (because of the cache).

-(In the below example, recall that small integers hash to themselves, so
+*In the below example, recall that small integers hash to themselves, so
-`hash(1) == 1` and `hash(2) == 2`.)
+`hash(1) == 1` and `hash(2) == 2`.*

 ```py